jbostoen/iTop-custom-extensions/utils/PSM1 iTop module for PowerShell/readme.md

 # PSM1 iTop module for PowerShell

 ## What?
 Custom PowerShell module.
-Intended to replace some stand-alone scripts.

-Note`: this is my very first PowerShell module.
-I realize 'iTop' should be capitalized in the commands, but this wasn't done because of readability.
+Note: this is my very first PowerShell module.

 Written to automate some tasks which are repeated a lot in development.

 **iTop API (REST/JSON) functions**